eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/pro_features.rst

 .. note::

-    All features described in this section are exclusive to *Fast DDS Monitor Pro*
+    All features described in this section are exclusive to *Fast DDS Monitor Pro*.

 The following Pro features are covered in this section: